JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 {{< /details >}}

-### ACS (Auto Configuration Server)
+### ACS

 **ACS (Auto Configuration Server)** is a crucial component in the management of network devices in telecommunications.

 It facilitates the **remote configuration and management of customer-premises equipment (CPE)** such as: modems, routers, gateways, and set-top boxes - STBs.

 - **Purpose**: ACS is primarily used to automate the initial setup of devices, ongoing management, and firmware updates.
 It ensures that devices are always running with the latest software and settings, improving security and performance.